ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 ## SEPARATORS

 ```
-"CamelCase" 	Words that belong together 							(e.g. "HighlightSmall")
+"CamelCase" 	Labels					 							(e.g. "HighlightSmall")
 "_" 			Joins labels & attributes on the same level 		(e.g. "Eye_L")
 "__" 			Separates hierarchy levels 							(e.g. "Eye_L__Iris__HighlightSmall")
 ```

 ## VARIANTS
 ```
-Different Variations of parts (e.g. outfits & hairstyles) have an identifying prefix that is presented as an implied parent ("__").
+Different variations of parts (e.g. outfits & hairstyles) have an identifying prefix that is presented as an implied parent ("__").

 When multiple variants share the same part names (e.g. Bangs), the variant prefix ensures unique IDs.

+The definition of what counts as part of an outfit or hairstyle is not always cut and dry.
+So this rule is only strict for parts that risk having duplicates. (e.g. actual hair strands vs accessories on the hair)

 Outfits:
 O1__  			Outfit 1